How to Winterize a Sprinkler System

-First, turn off the main water supply, often found near your water meter.
+First, turn off the main water supply to the house, which is often found near your water meter.

 Your next move depends on the type of drain valve you have.

-Sure, you might own a similar machine to power your nail guns and other air tools; perhaps it even boasts the capability to generate more than the recommended 50 pounds per square inch (PSI) needed to clear a sprinkler system’s worth of flexible polyethylene pipes, or the 80 PSI needed to blow out rigid PVC pipes.
-Still, experts advise against DIYing this next step for two reasons.
-First, safety: All kinds of potential injuries can arise in air compressor use, from valve tops blasting off to flying debris.
-Second, the typical at-home air compressor might generate roughly the same force but not the same volume as the professionals’ machine (a 10 cubic-feet-per-minute compressor).
-Theirs has the capacity to work more quickly and more thoroughly, whereas homeowners’ equipment can take significantly longer and potentially leave water behind—not a risk anyone should take.
+You might already own an air compressor and use it to power your nail guns and other air tools; perhaps it even boasts the capability to generate more than the recommended 50 pounds per square inch (psi) needed to clear a sprinkler system’s worth of flexible polyethylene pipes, or the 80 psi needed to blow out rigid PVC pipes.
+Still, experts advise against DIYing this step for a few reasons:

 After the professionals connect their air compressor to the hose leading from the water main supply and blow out your sprinkler system zone by zone, they should also close the main shut-off valves.
 They’ll also drain any water that collected around your backflow preventer (the device that isolates the system’s backflow and keeps it safe from damage).

 Some systems require that valves be stored indoors and pipes capped during the winter.
-Consult your owner’s manual to find out how to proceed.
-If storage isn’t necessary, go on to Step 6.
+Consult your owner’s manual to find out the recommendations for your particular sprinkler system.